lucidworks/streams/README.md

 The startup process takes about 10 minutes to complete.
 After that, you can click on the `Fusion UI URL` and navigate to the Fusion UI!

 ![animation](https://github.com/lucidworks/streams/blob/master/assets/images/startfusion.gif?raw=true)

+## Google Cloud Setup
+If you do not already have a Google Cloud account, head on over to [https://cloud.google.com/](https://cloud.google.com/) and click on the `TRY IT FREE` button to get a $300 credit with a new account.
+You will need to add a credit card to your account.

+Once you have your account configured, you will be able to start a preemptible instance running Fusion 4.x, *which will live at most for 24 hours*.
+The run cost for this instance is about $1 per 24 hours, but your mileage may vary.
+Do keep in mind you may need to restart your instance from time to time.

 If you have any questions or comments for the Stream Team, [please open an issue](https://github.com/lucidworks/streams/issues)!